Live Sessions (all Eastern Standard Time)

 Orientation to Centers and Institutes – Research Fair

-During this panel, we ask each research center to provide a brief overview of the work being done by their center.
-Following this panel, we will then have individual, back to back, breakout sessions for each research center.
+During the Center and Institute fair each center will have an opportunity to speak to students in, back to back, breakout sessions.
 This will provide the centers with the opportunity to speak at greater length about the work they do, current ongoing projects and opportunities they have available for our new grad students to get involved with.
-Students will also be able to ask you questions directly about your center during your individual breakout session.
+Students will also be able to ask questions directly to the center during these individual sessions.
 The agenda for the event is below and you are encouraged to attend the sessions of the specific centers they are most keen on working with.
 You will have the ability to log in and out of the individual center sessions as you would like, but I encourage you to attend the Welcome.

 Stephanie DiPetrillo, Senior Research Specialist (email@example.com)